gregoriomezquita/ml-agents/Reacher/Report.md

   <img width="460" height="300" src="images/DDPG-nodes-32.png">
 </p>

-Elapsed time is now much less than before with even better results and the following is the agent in action:
+**Elapsed time is now much lower than before with even better results** and the following is the agent in action:

 <p align="center">